Abdalrhman-Jabri17/To-Do-List-API/README.md

 ## Project Overview

 The **To-Do List API** project focuses on creating a backend service for managing tasks in a To-Do application.
-Unlike a basic CRUD operation project, this API introduces authentication and more advanced task management capabilities.
+Unlike a basic CRUD operation project, this API introduces authentication, authorization and more advanced task management capabilities.

 ### Key Features:
 1. **Authentication Logic**: